Skip to main content

 The purpose of Table 5 is to demonstrate your model's robustness across different balanced and unbalanced MFRT sequences.

-• Sequence S1 is fixed.
+Sequence S1 is a pre-determined series of faults.
 In accordance with the AEMO requirements, we generated sequences S2 to S5.
 These sequences are deterministic and are detailed in the MULTIFAULT Command.

 Table 6 (Tests 126 - 130): Balanced MFRT